-Greater Manchester has a pretty extensive choice of garden centres – some huge, some small and independent.
-Most of them provide a pretty decent cup of coffee too.
+Greater Manchester has a pretty extensive choice of garden centres – some huge, some small and some independent.
+Most of these places provide a pretty decent cup of coffee, too.

 1. Notcutts, Ashton-Under-Lyne

-Part of the Notcutts chain, the Ashton Park branch has thousands of plant varieties, outdoor furniture, a pet shop, and home and giftware.
+Part of the Notcutts chain, the Ashton Park branch is one of the best garden centres in Manchester.
+It has thousands of plant varieties, outdoor furniture, a pet shop, and home and giftware.
 For the connoisseur, there’s even a soil testing service (so you can check which plants will be happy in your garden) and the option of a personal shopper.

 Great for: Browsing and taking advantage of their regular half price sales.